videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-screen-share-track.md

 # Custom Screen Share Track

 We have introduced the ability to pass custom Screen Share track while sharing the screen of participants.
-These feature can be used to add custom layers like filters or background removal on video and then send to other particiapnts.
+These feature can be used to add custom layers like filters or background removal on video and send it to other participants.

 ## Creating a Custom Screen Share Track